act-rules/act-rules.github.io/pages/glossary/clickable-area.md

   - DOM tree
 ---

+The _directly clickable area_ of a text node is the smallest rectangle that contains all its visible pixels.

+The _directly clickable area_ of an element is the result of calling `getBoundingClientRect` on it.

+The _clickable area_ of an element is the union of the directly clickable area of all its inclusive descendants, and the clickable area of its [implicit][implicit label] or [explicit label][].

+> **Comment:** implicit label = `<label><input /></label>`, explicit label = `<label for="…">`.

+> **Comment:** This is larger than the actual clickable area by omitting:
+>
+> - `border-radius`: the rounded corners are not clickable.
+> - Any kind of clipping done by (inclusive) ancestors, both `clip-path` and `overflow`
+> - other elements obscuring the content (and not being scrollable away)
+>
+> This is OK as a first try, and to focus on the other points of the rule, but we probably shouldn't publish the rule until this is improved.
+Especially, this does not really allow to get "Target Size (minimum)" working because we need to more accurately detect the center of the clickable area.

+> Working notes:
-recursively: getBoundingClientRect(s) (rounding corners, ...) + overflowing text - obscuring content (in the same scroll layer, but different stacking context (absolute/relative positioning))
+> recursively: getBoundingClientRect(s) (rounding corners, ...) + overflowing text - obscuring content (in the same scroll layer, but different stacking context (absolute/relative positioning))
+>

-also include explicit and implicit label.
+> also include explicit and implicit label.
+>

-also need to consider parent clipping the element. also may consider CSS clipping.
+> also need to consider parent clipping the element.
+> also may consider CSS clipping.